luismirandad27/cheatsheets-4-fun/big-data-programming/databricks-certifications/Databricks_DataEngineer_Professional.md

     - `%sh`: run shell code (`-e` to fail a cell if non-zero exit status).
 It runs only on the **Apache Spark driver** (not the workers).
     - `%fs`: to use the `dbutils` filesystem commands
     - `%md`: for markdown
+    - `%pip`: python libraries installation
+      - Remember that every time you are running this command, **the python interpreter will be restarted**
 - A SQL result are automatically available as Python DataFrame (`_sqldf`)
     - Databricks Runtime 13.0 (and above) support **IPython's output caching system**
+- Variables defined in one language (and hence in the REPL for that language) are not available in the REPL of another language.

+*Package Cells*: is a cell that is compiled when it is run.
+(Scala)

 <ins>Notebook Outputs<ins>

 **Link**: https://docs.databricks.com/notebooks/notebook-outputs.html

 - Results maximum 10,000 rows (2 MB)
+- If your notebook exceeds 20 MB in total, you will get an error (maybe caused by multiple `display()`).

 <ins>Scheduled Notebook Jobs<ins>